calleo/gacd-project-1/README.md

 * Subject - An integer indicating which person who performed the experiment

-* Column 3-68 - Contains numeric measurements normalized to a value between [-1,1], each described by their column name using the following conventions:
+* Column 3-68 - Contains numeric velocity measurements normalized to a value between [-1,1], each described by their column name using the following conventions:

   * "t" - Time series measurement (note that in the tidy data set the series has been aggregated, see Code Book)